George D. Gann, Chief Conservation Strategist, Acting Director

 James graduated with honors from Armstrong Atlantic State University (AASU) in Savannah, Georgia with a degree in biology.
 While at AASU he worked as a biological research assistant on a project aimed at better understanding the metabolic pathways of epiphytic Bromeliads.
 James then came to South Florida in 2009 to pursue the life of a graduate student at Florida Atlantic University and found himself at home in the environment of the Everglades and the costal landscape.

-Originally from Michigan, Jimmy graduated with honors from the University of Florida with a Bachelors of Science in Environmental Science.
+Jimmy graduated with honors from the University of Florida with a Bachelors of Science in Environmental Science.
 He began his research career studying under the guidance of graduate mentor Jenny Schafer in the Mack Ecosystem Ecology Lab.
 He went on to join the Plant Ecology Lab at Archbold Biological Station where he assisted on a number of research projects including demography of several rare plant populations, effects of fire frequency on scrub habitat, experimental restoration of scrub habitat on reclaimed pasture, and plant community structure and composition of differing scrub management regimes.
-He then began work at the Michigan Tech Research Institute.
-There he conducted ground-truthing surveys of Great Lakes wetland plant communities and worked to generate a map of both the current and possible future extent under modeled hydrologic scenarios of Phragmites australis.
-Jimmy completed a Master’s degree at Florida Atlantic University where he studied combined legacy impacts of invasive species Melaleuca quinquenervia and management practices on plant communities in the northern Everglades.
+He then began work at the Michigan Tech Research Institute where he conducted ground-truthing surveys of Great Lakes wetland plant communities and worked to generate a map of both the current and possible future extent under modeled hydrologic scenarios of Phragmites australis.
+Jimmy attended graduate school at Florida Atlantic University where he studied combined legacy impacts of invasive species Melaleuca quinquenervia and management practices on plant communities in the northern Everglades.
 Jimmy joined IRC in 2014 as a field biologist then as a research associate.
-He is a dedicated south Florida naturalist with years of experience and a passion for botany who has worked in a number of ecosystems and will, if pressed, also throw down on a piano.
+He is currently a field botanist on the South Florida Conservation Team at Fairchild Tropical Botanic Garden, where he continues to focus on rare plant conservation and habitat management.
+He also currently serves on the board of directors for the Florida Exotic Pest Plant Council, of which he is the current chair elect.

 Hailing from the wilds of New Jersey, Sarah received her degree in Environmental Studies and French from Seattle University in 2005.
 She has also interned and studied at The University of Pennsylvania's Morris Arboretum, studied and worked in Belize and France, worked as a deck hand and environmental educator on a restored oyster schooner, and as a gardener at Seattle University's organic, sustainable campus garden.
 Before joining IRC, Sarah worked with the Florida Park Service, The Nature Conservancy, the US Fish & Wildlife Service and other agencies in South Florida with a conservation focus.
 She has worked in a number of regional ecosystems including cypress swamp, scrub, pine flatwoods, maritime hammock, freshwater marsh, coastal strand and the beautiful riverine systems of Florida's first federally designated Wild and Scenic River, the Loxahatchee.
 Her primary responsibilities revolved around invasive exotic species removal, prescribed fire, installing native plants, water quality testing, species monitoring, volunteer coordination and environmental outreach and education.
 Sarah joined IRC in late 2010 as the Program Coordinator for our Pine Rockland Initiative and later was in charge of IRC's Ecological Restoration & Management Program.
 She stepped into a Research Associate position in 2015.